informalsystems/hermes/docs/spec/relayer/Data-Requirements.md

 ### `ibc.core.channel.v1.QueryClient`

 Queries for channel-associated data, such as packet commitments, unreceived packets, all channels associated with a given connection, etc.

+The requests that Hermes makes to this endpoint are:

+- QueryChannelClientStateRequest
+- QueryChannelsRequest
+- QueryConnectionChannelsRequest
+- QueryNextSequenceReceiveRequest
+- QueryPacketAcknowledgementsRequest
+- QueryPacketCommitmentsRequest
+- QueryUnreceivedAcksRequest
+- QueryUnreceivedPacketsRequest

 ### `ibc.core.client.v1.QueryClient`